 By clicking on the Amazon links below, I may earn a small commission from the Amazon Associates Program, but only if you decide to buy something on the site.
 However, you will not incur any additional costs by doing so.

-Take the time to stop in Easons (located in several towns across Ireland) or if you’re in Galway, why not spend some time browsing through the collection of books at the famous Kenny’s Bookshop & Art Galleries.
+Take the time to stop in Easons (located in several towns across Ireland) or if you’re in Galway, why not spend some time browsing through the collection of books at Charlie Byrne’s Bookshop and at Kenny’s Bookshop & Art Galleries.

 Other Irish souvenirs that are worth picking up include Irish-themed magnets, mugs, pens, and small toys, many of which you’ll also find at the duty-free shops at Dublin and Shannon airports.